PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:28:45
+Last updated: 2024-04-08 11:29:18
-Random Quote: Well, if there is something wrong with him, it ain't constipation. - Meemaw
+Random Quote: The Mandalorian.
+His armor alone is worth more than my bounty. - Fennec Shand